ssrando/ssrando/README.md

     python ssrando.py --seed=123456

+There is a bug currently where recieving sword upgrades result in a crash, to avoid that, there is an option `--invisible_sword` which turns the sword invisible and avoids the crash

 #### FOR EMULATOR
 10a) Depending on your setup, on how you wanna use the game this step might differ, if you want an iso ready to be played on emu